claydiffrient/utahjs-2023-bazel/README.md

 Bazelisk will determine the version needed for any given Bazel project, download it, and then use.

+This project also uses a Postgres database.
+You'll need to have one of those running and provide an `.env` file with the details in the root.
+Running `cp env.example .env` and making the appropriate modifications should work well.

 ## Running Things

 `bazel run //server` will build and run everything